End killings now, Middle Belt leader urges FG – The Sun Nigeria

 Rose Ejembi, Makurdi

-Piqued by the recent incessant killings in some part of middle belt, a national leader of Middle Belt Forum, Engr.
-Ben Akarka, has appealed to both the federal government and states government within the region to put a stop to the needless killings.
+A leader of the Middle Belt Forum, Ben Akarka, has appealed to the federal and state governments to put a stop to the killings in the region.

-Akarka wondered why people who had lived together peacefully in the region had suddenly taken up arms against one another, which had resulted to the killing of innocent people.

-He described the persistent bloodletting in the region as unfortunate and disheartening even as he called on government at all levels to set up a committee to investigate the killing of innocent persons, including children, women, men and the aged.
+He described the persistent bloodletting in the region as unfortunate and disheartening even as he called on governments at all levels to set up a committee to investigate the killings of innocent persons, including children, women, men and the aged.

+Meanwhile, Governor Samuel Ortom has said that the newly established Miyetti Allah Vigilante security outfit would not operate in Benue State.

+Ortom stated this while reacting to a statement credited to Miyetti Allah Kautal Hore (MAKH), in which the group announced that it had established its security outfit called ‘Miyetti Allah Vigilante’ to operate nationwide.

 Leave a Reply